 Many people work in offices doing relatively sedentary jobs, spending most of their time behind a desk or in front of a computer.
 While you might think more active jobs are likely to result in injuries, spending multiple hours in a seated position can easily lead to neck and back pain, especially over the course of months and years.

-• Bring your shoulders back to a straight position when you’re sitting and working at your desk.
 Think about proper posture when you’re standing up and try and replicate that position.
-Slumping can cause neck and back pain, even in the short-term, especially when you’re leaning in to get closer to your work surface.
+Slumping can cause neck and back pain, even in the short term, especially when you’re leaning in to get closer to your work surface.

-• Take regular breaks when you’re working in a seated position for long periods of time.
-Even taking a short 60 second walk around your office or getting a drink of water every 30 to 60 minutes can make a big difference when it comes to preventing neck and back pain.
+Even taking a short 60-second walk around your office or getting a drink of water every 30 to 60 minutes can make a big difference when it comes to preventing neck and back pain.
 Exercising regularly before and after work for about 30 minutes per day can also help significantly reduce pain.